PASTAplus/PEP/peps/pep-7.md

 **Table 1**: Identity providers and the different types of unique user identifiers returned by each.

-The authentication token is a non-standard string containing information about the user's identity, including: 1) the user's IdP identifier, 2) the EDI secutity namespace, 3) a token time-to-live, and 4) any groups the user may belong to.
+The authentication token is a non-standard string containing information about the user's identity, including: 1) the user's IdP identifier, 2) the EDI security namespace, 3) a token time-to-live, and 4) any groups the user may belong to.
 Each field is separated by an asterisk "*".
-All of the fields, except for the *groups*, are required in the token.
+All the fields are required in the token.

 ```
 mark@gmail.com*https://pasta.edirepository.org/authentication*1531891534443*authenticated